bgachara/notes/virtual_machines.md

       - Visible to the application.
       - Dynamic data stored in the application heap.
   - Memory manager usually manages only the application data leaving the virtual machine data to internal or underlying system.
+  - Memory manager component is always necessary and desirable for a virtual machine.

 - Thread Scheduler
   - allows system to have multiple control flows.